jackm245/aminaseninja.github.io/about.md

 ### More Information

-We program Fuze Boxes which use B.A.S.I.C.
-I also use the website https://www.codecademy.com/ to learn python.
+I use Basic to program Fuze boxes, I use codecademy to use python and I make spreadsheets for bussinesses.
  I hope you like this blog as much as I do!

 ### Contact me